Risk Management

 3. Risk Management Process

-(1) Identify business risks/opportunities by considering existing risks and emerging risks.
+(1) Identify business risks/opportunities from both existing risks and emerging risks to align with the circumstances at each period.

-(3) Establish risk responses, key risk indicators, and key performance indicators – both leading and lagging – to anticipate and mitigate risks in accordance with the risk management goals.
+(3) Establish risk management measures, including key risk indicators and key performance indicators as both leading and lagging indicators, to anticipate risk events and control operations to achieve desired targets.

 4. Risk Management Culture within the Organization

-SCGP recognizes that corporate culture is a crucial enabler of successful risk management.
-Therefore, an organizational culture that promotes risk management has been encouraged through the following activities :
+SCGP recognizes that corporate culture is an essential enabler for the success of risk management.
+Therefore, an organizational culture that promotes risk management is encouraged through the following activities :

-- Embedding risk management agendas in key meetings of each subsidiary.
+- Embedding risk management agendas in key meetings of each subsidiary at the executive level.

 - Encouraging experience sharing across departments and subsidiaries to continually communicate the benefits of risk management.

-- Assigning Risk Champions at the business-level and Risk Coordinators at operational levels to regularly attend risk management training and workshops, ensuring that risk management tools are applied appropriately.
+- Systematically developing risk management capabilities by assigning Risk Champions at business level and Risk Coordinators at operational level to attend risk management training annually so that risk management tools can be applied appropriately.

-- Incorporating risk management into the new hire training course and developing annual e-Learning courses accessible to all employees.
+- Incorporating risk management into new hire training and development programs, as well as developing e-Learning courses accessible to all employees.

 5. Risk Factors and Risk Management